fshipy/ChatWallStreet/README.md

 A modern web application that uses AI to help you track and analyze your stock portfolio from screenshots.
 Upload images of your positions, let AI extract the data, and get insights about your investments—all without complex setup or databases.

+**Note: All stock data shown in the demo images are for testing purposes only.**

 ## Features

 - **AI-Powered Position Extraction**: Upload screenshots of your portfolio and let AI extract stock positions automatically